-As the COVID-19 virus continues to spread across the U.S. and in overlooked communities, new data shows nearly 100,000 prisoners across the country have contracted the virus in cramped, unsanitary conditions.
+As the COVID-19 virus continues to spread across the U.S. and in overlooked communities, new data shows over 121,000 prisoners across the country have contracted the virus in cramped, unsanitary conditions.

 Prisons across the country are testing prisoners and staff in very different ways, making it hard for organizations to accurately track how quickly the virus is spreading.
 While some states are reporting hundreds or thousands of cases within their prison systems, other states have reported few cases and waited until as late as June to offer testing to all inmates.

 The raw data collected by The Marshall Project can be found here.